kyleniemeyer/kyleniemeyer.com/index.markdown

 ---
 layout: default
-title: Niemeyer Research Group
+title: Kyle Niemeyer
 section: Home
 ---

 <div class="row">
 <div class="col-md-6">

 My group's [research](/research) focuses on developing new numerical methods that will allow us to better simulate important physical phenomena, including combustion, turbulence-chemistry interactions, and the interaction of fluids with solid structures.

 Some recent and ongoing projects include: